-82 U.S. CONST. art.
+82 U.S. Const. art.
 II, § 3.
 One of us (Hyman) believes the Take Care Clause was only an authorization to wage defensive war if Congress has not enacted valid legislation to the contrary, and if (furthermore) the President seeks only to maintain the operation of federal law rather than state law, using tools lawfully at his disposal.

-to fight both defensive and offensive wars, both public and mixed85-although declarations of war were associated primarily with offensive rather than defensive operations.
+wars" against pirates and any other nautical "enemies of the human race."
+Finally, the Constitution granted Congress power to "declare War."
+This enabled Congress to fight both defensive and offensive wars, both public and mixed -although declarations of war were associated primarily with offensive rather than defensive operations.